aleph-zero-foundation/aleph-node/local-tests/README.md

 2. `run_nodes.py` - an example script showing how to use the `chainrunner` package.
 It mimics the behavior of `run_nodes.sh`

-3. `test_update.py` - a script simulating an update of `aleph-node` binary together with updating chain's runtime.
-It requires two different `aleph-node` binaries (pre-update and post-update) and a compiled wasm runtime of the post-update binary.
-Please check the top part to see how to set up env variables with correct paths before running.

-4. `test_catch_up.py` - a script simulating nodes disconnecting from the chain for couple sessions and then reconnecting.
+3`test_catch_up.py` - a script simulating nodes disconnecting from the chain for couple sessions and then reconnecting.

-5. `test_multiple_restarts.py` - a script simulating repeated crash and recovery of a single validator within one session.
+4`test_multiple_restarts.py` - a script simulating repeated crash and recovery of a single validator within one session.